The mod 2 cohomology of the infinite families of Coxeter groups of type B and D as almost Hopf rings: (Almost) Hopf ring structures for the cohomology of and

 Due to the associativity and the commutativity of the natural inclusions, these morphisms define an almost-Hopf ring structure.
 This is a general fact, as noticed in \cite{Sinha:17}.
 In this case, however, $ A_B $ is a full Hopf ring.

-\begin{proposition} $ A_B $, with this structural morphisms, is a Hopf ring. \end{proposition} \begin{proof} The almost-Hopf ring axioms hold by Theorem 2.3 in \cite{Sinha:17}.
-It remains only to prove that $ \left( A_B, \Delta, \cdot \right) $ form a bialgebra.
-This follows from the fact (compare with \cite{Sinha:12}, Section 3) that this diagram is a pullback of finite coverings, where $ \pi $ indicate the projections.
+\begin{proposition} $ A_B $, with these structural morphisms, is a Hopf ring. \end{proposition} \begin{proof} The almost-Hopf ring axioms hold by Theorem 2.3 in \cite{Sinha:17}.
+It remains only to prove that $ \left( A_B, \Delta, \odot \right) $ form a bialgebra.
+This claim follows from the fact (compare with \cite{Sinha:12}, Section 3) that this diagram is a pullback of finite coverings for all $ n,m \in \mathbb{N} $, where $ \pi $ indicates the projections.